 It is a damn shame that of the 83,000 dams in this country, almost 10,000 of them are considered to be high risk.
 Over 50% of the dams in this country are over 50 years of age and it is only a matter of time before some monstrous dam disaster inundates a huge swath of this country killing countless Americans and costing countless billions of dollars.

 And while we are on the subject, there are over 300,000 miles of federal highways and major roads in this country.
-According to the Federal Highway Administration 45 percent, or 150,000 miles of these roads that carry families, schoolchildren, explosives and the food that is on your table are considered to be not in good condition.
+According to the Federal Highway Administration 45 percent, or 135,000 miles of these roads that carry families, schoolchildren, explosives and the food that is on your table are considered to be not in good condition.
 And more than 71,000 of this country’s bridges are rated as structurally deficient and 78,000 bridges are rated as functionally obsolete.
 These are roads and bridges that carry the families, schoolchildren, explosives and the food that is on your table.
-When it comes to the next tragedy it is only a matter of time.
+It is more than logical to assume that when it comes to the next tragedy, it is only a matter of time.

 And as anyone with a car knows, poor road conditions are expensive, costing American drivers $67 billion per year – an average of $335 per motorist.
 And the Associated General Contractors of America estimate that the construction industry loses $23 billion annually due to delays caused by traffic congestion.